The joint bidiagonalization method for large GSVD computations in finite precision: The JBD method for the GSVD computation

-\begin{remark} The convergence behavior of Ritz values of $Q_{A}$ can be derived from \cite[Theorem 2]{Saad1980}, which describes the convergence of Ritz values of the symmetric Lanczos process of a symmetric matrix $\bar{C}$.
-It says that we can expect rapid convergence of the Ritz values approximating the extreme eigenvalues of $\bar{C}$, and the convergence rate also depends on how well an eigenvalue separated from others.
-Since the Lanczos bidiagonalization of $Q_{A}$ with staring vector $b$ is mathematically identical to the symmetric Lanczos process of $Q_{A}^{T}Q_{A}$ with starting vector $Q_{A}^{T}b$, and $(c_{i}^{(k)})^{2}$ are eigenvalues of $B_{k}^{T}B_{k}$, we can conclude the above convergence behavior of Ritz values of $Q_{A}$. \end{remark}

-In finite precision arithmetic, when we use the SVD of $B_{k}$ to compute approximate generalized singular values of $\{A,L\}$, the singular values of $B_{k}$ will contain false multiple copies of converged Ritz values as the iteration number $k$ increases, which is the so called ghost singular values.
-Thus the generalized singular values of $\{A,L\}$ will be approximated by false multiple copies of converged Ritz values and it leads to a delay of the convergence of Ritz values.
-Moreover, sometimes it is difficult to determine whether some computed approximations are spurious copies or genuine close or multiple generalized singular values.
-This problem is closely related to the loss of orthogonality of Lanczos vectors, which can be avoided by using some types of reorthogonalization strategies, such as full reorthogonalization or the more efficient one-sided reorthogonalization \cite{Simon2000}.
+In finite precision, some of the singular values of $B_{k}$ could be numerically multiple as the iteration number $k$ increases, which may produce ghost approximations to some generalized singular values of $\{A,L\}$.
+A direct consequence is that a simple or genuine multiple generalized singular value of $\{A,L\}$ could be approximated by numerically multiple computed Ritz values, which could lead to a convergence delay of computed Ritz values.
+This phenomenon could occur only when the computed Lanczos vectors lose orthogonality and can be avoided by using some types of reorthogonalization strategies, such as full reorthogonalization or the more efficient one-sided reorthogonalization \cite{Simon2000}.